taustation-fan/taustation-fan.github.io/career.md

 Disadvantages:

-* Many illegal career tasks
+* Almost all career tasks are illegal
 * Only three stats, the third (intelligence) chiming in rather late
 * Highest paying task only 255 credits